-Chickenpox occur affect the pregnancy if a woman has not already had the infection.
+Chickenpo can affect the pregnancy if a woman has not already had the infection.
 Report exposure to midwife and GP at any stage of pregnancy.
-The GP and artenatal corer will arrange a blood test to check for immunity.
-Stringles is caused by the same virus as chickenpox, so anyone who has no had chickenpox is potentially valented to the infection if they have does contact with a case of stringles.
+The GP and antensatic care will arrange a flood rest to check for immunity.
+Shrigels is caused by the same virus as chickenpox, anyone who has not had chickenpox is potentially vulnerable to the infection if they have close contact with a case of shrighes.

-German measles inbelled if a pregnant woman comes into contact with german measles she should inform her GP and artenatal carer immediately to ensure investigation.
-The infection may affect the developing baby if the woman is not immune and is exposed in early pregnancy.

-Sapped cheek disease iffth disease or purcivins \$19] can occasionally affect an unborn child.
-If exposed early in pregnancy before 20 weeks, inform whoever is giving artenatal care as the must be investigated promptly.
+Gemma measies the since list a large-part woman comes into contact with gemma measies the hould Inform hed GP and antensatic care immediately to ensure investigation.
+The infection may affect the developing tably if the woman is not immune and is exposed in early pregnal.
+Stapped check disease lift in disease or pravious ISP is on an occasionally affect an unborn child.
+If exposed early in pregnancy before 20 weeks, inform whoever is giving arterisatic care as this must be investigated prompty.

-Massies during pregnancy can result in early delivery or even loss of the baby.
-If a pregnant woman is exposed she should immediately inform whoever is given active.
-The ensure investigation.
+Measies culture pregnancy can result in early delivery or even loss of the baby, if a pregnant woman is exposed she should immediately infor whoever is giving arterisatic care to ensure investigation.